napframework/nap/readme.md

 Packaging NAP requires that your Qt version is a build from [qt.io](http://download.qt.io/official_releases/qt/) and that the environment variable QT_DIR points to its location.

+After packaging a new zip or folder is created called: NAP-'X'-'Platform'-'Timestamp'.
+This contains the NAP package that can be distributed and includes all demo projects, compiled modules and core components.

 ## Want to know more?

 Take a look at our high level [documentation](https://www.napframework.com/doxygen/index.html) or [download](https://www.napframework.com) the latest version of NAP right now!